-Among young people aged 20–34 with an intermediate level of education, NEET rates ranged from 5.8 % in Malta and 6.3 % in Sweden up to a peak of 24.1 % in Italy.
-For this level of education, four countries recorded a NEET rate higher than 17 % (Poland, France, Greece and Italy) while the majority of countries were within a range of 10-16 %.
+Among young people aged 20–34 with an intermediate level of education, NEET rates ranged from 5.8 % in Malta up to a peak of 26.0 % in Italy.
+For this level of education, four countries recorded a NEET rate higher than 19 % (France, Ireland, Greece and Italy) while the majority of countries were within a range of 11-18 %.

-Concerning people aged 20-34 with a high level of education, their NEET rates were overall lower than for the other levels of education, from 3.7 % in Sweden to 23.2 % in Greece, a large majority of EU Member States recording rates of 6 to 14 %.
+Concerning people aged 20–34 with a high level of education, their NEET rates were overall lower than for the other levels of education, from 4.2 % in the Netherlands to 25.0 % in Greece, a large majority of EU Member States recording rates of 6 to 14 %.

 High NEET rates for people with a low level of education and low NEET rates for people with a high level of education

-Comparing the three levels of education at Member State level, NEET rates were always highest for young people with a low level of education.
-Looking at the other end of the scale, young people with tertiary education recorded the lowest NEET rates in 2019 for all but three countries (Czechia, Slovakia and Greece) where lowest NEET rates were found for those with an intermediate level of education.
+Comparing the three levels of education at Member State level, NEET rates were always highest for young adults with a low level of education.
+Looking at the other end of the scale, young adults with tertiary education recorded the lowest NEET rates in 2020 for all but three countries (Czechia, Slovakia and Greece) where lowest NEET rates were found for those with an intermediate level of education.

-The biggest differences between the levels of education are found in Lithuania, Sweden, the Netherlands, Austria and Ireland where the NEET rate for those with a low level of education is six times higher than the one for those with a high level of education.
+The biggest relative differences between the levels of education are found in the Netherlands, Belgium, Slovenia and Austria where the NEET rate for those with a low level of education is six times higher than the one for those with a high level of education.